emacsway/sqlbuilder/docs/index.rst

 Short manual for sqlbuilder.mini
 ================================

-There is also another, extremely lightweight sql builder - :mod:`sqlbuilder.mini`, especially for RAF-SQL fans.
+There is also another, extremely lightweight sql builder - :mod:`sqlbuilder.mini`, especially for Raw-SQL fans.
 It's just a hierarchical list of SQL strings, no more.

 ::